Build vs Buy Software: The Definitive Framework for 2025

 And thanks to the framework, you’re equipped to make the right choice—the one that aligns best with the organization’s goals, budget, timeline, and long-term vision.

-But even if you’re bought into your choice, you need to convince other stakeholders it’s the right one.
+But even if you’re bought into one solution, you need to convince other stakeholders it’s the right one.

 Here’s how to present your recommendation convincingly: